 A partnership that puts a spotlight on domestic violence

 A car that is being used as a home.
 A sofa in a friend’s house that serves as bed for the night – or many nights.
 A tent that provides shelter from harsh weather.
-These are the confronting realities in Australia where over 120,000 people experience homelessness every night.
+These are the confronting realities in Australia where more than 120,000 people experience homelessness every night.

-In partnership with Save the Children, IKEA Australia has launched ‘This is not a home’, a campaign to raise awareness of homelessness driven by domestic and family violence – the single largest driver of homelessness among women.
-Save the Children has been supporting women and children facing domestic and family violence in Australia for over 30 years.
+In 2024, in partnership with Save the Children, IKEA Australia launched ‘This is not a home’, a campaign to raise awareness about homelessness driven by domestic and family violence – the single largest driver of homelessness among women.

-Until 31 July, installations at the IKEA Tempe store will bring homelessness out of the shadows, highlighting real-life scenes to customers as they shop.
-Online, customers can read the stories behind the scenes and deepen their understanding of this national crisis.
+Installations at the IKEA Tempe store brought homelessness out of the shadows, highlighting real-life scenes to customers as they shopped.
+Online, customers were able to read the stories behind the scenes and deepen their understanding of this national crisis.

 These are the stories behind the scenes …